bcgsc/physlr/README.md

 conda install -c bioconda physlr physlr help
 ```
-Physlr can generate complmentary reports (included in the pipeline by default), you can install dependencies for these optional features using conda:
+Physlr can generate complmentary reports (included in the pipeline by default) - you can install dependencies for these optional features using conda:
 ```
 conda install -c r r-rmarkdown conda install -c conda-forge r-ggplot2